jaynetics/js_regex/README.md

 ### Converting for modern JavaScript

 A `target:` argument can be given to target more recent versions of JS and unlock extra features or nicer output. `'ES2009'` is the default target. `'ES2015'` and `'ES2018'` are also available.
-Please note that in 2022, Safari still doesn't fully support ES2018, so you should only use `'ES2018'` if you either don't need to support Safari or don't plan to use lookbehinds or word boundary anchors (see [supported features](#SF) for details).
+Please note that in 2022, Safari still doesn't fully support ES2018, so you should only use `'ES2018'` if you either don't need to support Safari or don't plan to use the `^`-anchor, lookbehinds, or word boundary anchors (see [supported features](#SF) for details).

 ```ruby
 # ES2015 uses the u-flag to avoid lengthy escape sequences